Purushottam96k/Purushottam96k/README.md

-- 👋 Hi, I’m @Purushottam96k
+- 👋 Hi, I’m @Purushottam Yerkal
-- 👀 I’m interested in python coding
+- 👀 I’m interested in Java coding
-- 🌱 I’m currently learning basic c
-- 💞️ I’m looking to collaborate on

 - 📫 How to reach me 9767469664

 <!---